 - keeps a $1,500 balance.

 Overdraft Protection Options

-Wells Fargo charges $35 per overdraft whether it results from a check, ATM withdrawal, debit, or credit transaction.
+For most accounts, Wells Fargo charges $35 per overdraft whether it results from a check, ATM withdrawal, debit, or credit transaction.
 But you can link your checking account to a savings account or a credit card to avoid overdrafting your checking account.

 Each time the bank automatically transfers money into checking to cover an overdraft, you’ll be charged a fee of $12.50.
 The fee could be higher if you’re using a credit card account to cover balances.

 Wells Fargo customers have access to two savings account options as well as certificates of deposit (CDs).

 This savings account requires a $25 minimum balance and has a $5 monthly fee which you can avoid by:

 - maintaining a balance of $300.